 By Cameron Chinatti

 Whether you’re riding indoors or outdoors, cumulative cycling efforts are often measured in kJs (kilojoules).
 For example, at the end of a Stages Indoor Cycling workout you’ll see total kJs on the Stages Power Console on the RESULTS screen.
-After a ride outdoors on your bike, you may also see total kJ’s on your cycling head unit.
+After a ride outdoors on your bike, you may also see total kJ’s on your Stages Dash and in Stages Link.
 So, what is a kJ and why should you care?
 We’re glad you asked!

 Let's start at the beginning.
 We'll explain this KJ thing in terms of a workout on the SC3 Stages Indoor Bike and Stages Power Console.
 Basic mathematics comin' atcha, consider yourselves warned.

 What is a Watt?

 A watt is a standard international unit of power.
 More often than not it is represented in horsepower.
 In fact, 1 horsepower = 746 watts.
 Try to generate 700+ watts.
 It's a fun experiment and rather quickly you will realize that yes it's true, a horse is more powerful than you.

 The Stages Power Meter and Console or Dash will measure and display the user's power output in watts.
 To get this wattage we need movement (RPMs) and force.
 On the Stages bike, force is measured when the rider steps down on the pedal.
 As you turn the resistance dial to the right you have to work harder to step down on the pedals, thus more force is generated.

 This product of movement and force = WATTS.
 With us so far?

 Now what if you could take all those little watts and add them up over the total time of your ride to see how much energy was expended?
 You can do just that, if you convert to kilojoules.

 1 watt = 1 joule applied for 1 second